 - Payment for Connecticard transactions shall be made as follows: one-half of the total funds appropriated for the Connecticard program shall be used to reimburse participating libraries for all reported Connecticard transactions.
 The amount to be received by each participating library shall be determined by dividing one-half of the Connecticard appropriation by the total number of transactions reported by participating libraries during the preceding twelve (12) month period and then multiplying that figure by the number of transactions reported by the library during that period.

-- The grant may be used for general library purposes, and no portion of the grant shall revert to the general fund of the towns normally served by such library.
+- The grant may be used for general library purposes and no portion of the grant shall revert to the general fund of the town or towns normally served by such library.